LaurenceJJones/Utilities/README.md

 # Utilities
-Bunch of useful script snippets that can easily be reused
+A collection of useful script snippets that can easily be reused

 ### Detect Dupes
 ----------------